 Given that a chelek is 1/1080 of an hour, a rega is only 1/1080 / 76 = 1/82080 of a hour.

-Obviously, although today's electronic instruments have no problem measuring time intervals as short as picoseconds (trillionths of a second), in the era when the rega time unit was conceived there was no possibility of actually measuring a duration as short as a rega, so its existence was entirely theoretical, although some sages of the Talmud described it as the blink of an eye.
-(Both the Talmud Yerushalmi and the Talmud Bavli give several incompatible opinions on the exact duration of a rega, which I will not discuss here.)
+Obviously, although today's electronic instruments have no problem measuring time intervals as short as picoseconds (trillionths of a second), in the era when the rega time unit was conceived there was no possibility of actually measuring a duration as short as a rega, so its existence was entirely theoretical, although some sages of the Talmud described it as the blink of an eye, which is actually much longer, about 1/3 of a second.
+Both the Talmud Yerushalmi and the Talmud Bavli offer several incompatible opinions on the exact duration of a rega, which I will not discuss here.

 In terms of Atomic Time, the Mean Synodic Month (MSM) is getting steadily longer because tidal forces are accelerating Moon further away from Earth at the mean rate of about 38 mm per year.
 However, Earth's rotation rate is slowing down more significantly, also due to tidal forces, so that in terms of mean solar days, which are all-important for calendar calculations, the net effect is that the MSM is actually getting shorter.
 In other words, tidal forces result in the transfer of angular momentum from Earth to Moon.
 The net result is that the mean interval from New Moon to New Moon gets steadily shorter relative to the mean solar day, presently at the rate of about 27+1/3 microseconds or 41/5 "microparts" per lunar month.